 As an example, let's take the object "book".
 I have a special type of book, called "technical book" which derives from the object "book".
 Certainly a technical book is a special type of book, but it is a book.
 Composition on the other hand is the having one object containing another object, hopefully related, but not necessarily.
 Check out the object of "Cover".
 The "book" has a "cover".
 Here is a C# code snippet.

-3: // every method & property of Book class (protected + public)
+3: // every method & property of Book class (protected + public)4: // other methods and properties of TechnicalBook5: }

 6: